nisekadesilva/fuel-war-analysis/README.md

 ### <ins>  Creating the Database </ins>
 I used SQLite to create a database for this project.

-Then I created two tables,
+ I then created two tables,

 - `fuel_prices`
 - `conflicts`